Novactive/Nova-eZPlatform-Bundles/README.md

 ## Considerations

-### Consumers and SiteAccesses in Complex MultiSiteAccess situation
+### Consumers and SiteAccesses in complex MultiSiteAccess situation

 When running the consumers, you will probably run them via **1** siteaccess (`default` maybe).

-Things is you might want to know the original SiteAccess.
+Thing is you might want to know the original SiteAccess.
 That's why eZ Accelerator injects the `SiteAccessAwareMiddleware` which tags the Message with the Orginal SiteAccess.

 Nevertheless, and even more importantly, in your handler you need to handle according to the correct configuration.